K

-🇵🇹Oeste / Mafra, Central Portugal, Portugal
+Oeste / Mafra, Central Portugal

 ERICEIRA

-The world's second designated World Surfing Reserve — a 4km stretch of Atlantic coast north of Lisbon where seven world-class surf breaks sit within 4km.
+The world's second designated World Surfing Reserve — a 4km stretch of Atlantic coast north of Lisbon where seven championship-level surf breaks sit within 4km.
 The same NW Atlantic thermal that powers Peniche and Guincho runs this coast; the kite zones are the flat-water estuary at Ribeira d'Ilhas and the open Atlantic beaches on cross-shore NW wind days.
 Europe's only World Surfing Reserve, 45km from Lisbon.

 May–Oct